wslominska/TeskaLabs/exports.md

 6. Add schedule

+Here, you have two options: one-off planning ad multiple planning.
+- You can plan a single export by clicking “Add schedule” button and selecting a specific date and time for it to be exported.

+The format of the date and time must be strictly followed and it goes like this: YYYY-MM-DD HH:mm.
+That means the date and time should look like this: 2023-01-01 12:00.
+- You can also select to schedule multiple exports on a periodical basis.
+For this option, use cron syntax format.

+For more details about Cron, you can refer to http://en.wikipedia.org/wiki/Cron.

+Generally, the supported keywords are random “R” definition keywords and Vixie cron-style “@” keyword expressions.

 ## Advanced
 Exports defined in the `Exports` section of the Library and Advanced Exports share common YAML format.